nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Commqueue is a queue created during :py:meth:`__init__` and is used to pass commands to the dispatcher.
 All requests are passed through this queue, when tasks on workers use a tool it sends a message to :py:attr:`networkListener` and it passes it via :py:attr:`commqueue` to the dispatcher.
-Tools on the master put their requests directly to this queue using :py:meth:`sendRequest` method of the workgroup
+Tools on the master put their requests directly to this queue using :py:meth:`NetWork.request.sendRequest`.

 Request
 =======
-Request is a class used to pack requests that are passed to the dispatcher, in addition to the request itself the Request also has additional data:
+:py:class:`NetWork.request.Request` is a class used to pack requests that are passed to the dispatcher, in addition to the request itself.
+All handlers get their :py:data:`request` parameter that can be used to get the contents of that request and to send response to the sender of that request.

+:py:func:`NetWork.request.sendRequest` is used as a unified way to send requests, regardles of whether the sender is on the worker or on the master. the Request also has additional data:

   * ID number of the worker who sent the request, if the request was sent from the master the ID is -1
-  * if the request was sent from the worker a socket is also passed to the dispatcher and the handler, this way the handler can respond to the request if needed
+  * if the request was sent over the network a socket is also passed to the dispatcher and the handler, this way the handler can respond to the request if needed, if the request is a local, a queue is used to pass the response

-Controlls
+controls
 ---------
-Controlls is a manager used by the Workgroup and multiprocessing tools to store various properties like list of workers, nubmer of registered queues etc. It is used because dispatcher and listener need to access this shared data.
+controls is a dictionary used by the Workgroup and multiprocessing tools to store various properties like list of workers, nubmer of registered queues etc.

 Communication with workers
 ##############################